Travel in Austria

 Please note: If you do not want to walk inside the gorge itself, you can walk on the paved path that bypasses the gorge and view it from above.
 If you continue walking on this path, you can reach the end of the Sigmund-Thun trail where the waterfall is located.
 From there, you can continue on the path towards the charming Klammsee lake.
 This path is also suitable for strollers and wheelchairs.

-Watch the wonderful nature from the hiking trail in the gorge
+This is what the wonderful nature along the hiking trail in the gorge looks like

-At the end of the walk inside the gorge, it is recommended to continue to the trail that circles the nearby Klammsee lake.
-This is a simple and pleasant circular route of about an hour with stops for photos.
-At the end of the charming lake (about a 15-minute walk from the end of the Sigmund Thun trail), there is a café and a rustic restaurant (Klammseestüberl) where you can stop to refresh yourself.
-In addition, there is a playground for children with swings, a zipline, and slides.
-The lake itself is beautiful, and the water color is a stunning turquoise shade.
-On hot days, you can splash in the water.
-The landscapes surrounding the lake are most charming, and the combination of the turquoise color against the backdrop of the mountain peaks is truly breathtaking!
+At the end of the walk inside the gorge, it is recommended to continue along the trail that circles the nearby Klammsee lake.
+This is a simple and pleasant circular route of about an hour, with opportunities to stop for photos.
+The charming lake, about a 15-minute walk from the end of the Sigmund Thun trail, has a café and a rustic restaurant (Klammseestüberl), where you can stop to refresh yourself.
+There is also a playground for children, featuring swings, a zipline, and slides.
+The lake itself is beautiful, with a stunning turquoise color, and on hot days, you can splash in the water.
+The landscapes surrounding the lake are exceptionally charming, and the combination of the turquoise water against the backdrop of the mountain peaks is truly breathtaking.

 Tip for landscape lovers and experienced hikers: At the exit of the gorge, along the trail around the lake, you can join another trail that leads to the Bürgkogel hill.
 The trail includes a rather steep ascent, but at the end, you reach a lovely viewpoint overlooking the lake and the entire area.
 The walk to the top of the hill and back takes about an hour, after which you can continue on the trail around the lake.